The International team is headed up by Ian Machray, who has considerable experience in cross-border matters.

 The international work we do is not limited to the corporate, commercial and employment sectors.
 For example we have recently assisted with an international arbitration under LMAA rules on a dispute over international supply contracts; and we have advised the board of a Liechtenstein Foundation in relation to claims raised by a beneficiary of an English will trust.

-The UK formally left the EU on 31 January 2020 and is due to end transitional arrangements on 31st December 2020.
+The UK has left the European Union.
 We provide details on key issues that will affect businesses in the UK over the coming months and into the future.
 Visit our Brexit: Spotlight page for more information.